 Depending on your sensitivity to dust mites, the above methods may be insufficient.
 In all honesty, dust mites couldn’t be eradicated completely and you’ll need to clean the couch regularly.
 I made it a point to vacuum and disinfect the sofa with dust mites spray once or twice a week.

 It may come to a point when you’re exhausted by all the effort.
 In that case, getting a hypoallergenic sofa and disposing of the dust-mites infested one will be a good idea.
-And yes, that means opting for leather couches.
+And yes, that means opting for allergy-friendly leather couches

 You shouldn’t overlook your couch when you’re trying to get rid of dust mites in your house.
 While the mattress is the prime suspect as a dust mites breeding spot, the couch isn’t a distance competition.